Outdoor sauna at Great Glen Sauna with a rainbow over the Scottish Highlands

 Great Glen Sauna

-A wood-fired sauna set in the heart of the Great Glen
+A wood-fired sauna set beside the lochs and hills of the Great Glen

 About this sauna